Meriden, Kansas

 Meriden is a city in Jefferson County, Kansas, United States.
 As of the 2020 census, the population of the city was 744.

 History

 Meriden was founded in 1872.
 It was named by a pioneer settler for his former hometown of Meriden, New Hampshire.

+Several streets in Meriden are named after early settlers.
+Owens Street is named after Albert Owens, whom owned the land that Meriden was originally platted on in 1872.
+Dawson Street is named after Dr. A. Dawson, who was the first to build a dwelling in Meriden.

+The Atchison, Topeka and Santa Fe Railroad originally went through the town.
+A depot was built in 1873.
+The railroad officially ceased operations on December 31, 1996.
+Today, there are little remnants left of the railroad line besides a few old train bridges on private property in the surrounding area.

 Geography

 Meriden is located at 39°11.4′N 95°34.1′W (39.1890, -95.5684).
 According to the United States Census Bureau, the city has a total area of 0.79 sqmi, of which 0.78 sqmi is land and 0.01 sqmi is water.

 Demographics

 Meriden is part of the Topeka, Kansas Metropolitan Statistical Area.